Sustainable water use strategy

 Waste water treatment is another priority in our water management.
 Only after all technical possibilities of water reuse are exploited, Infineon discharges its waste water directly or indirectly depending on its quality, local conditions and official permissions.

-Regarding our supply chain, our environmental requirements for suppliers are defined in our Principles of Procurement.
+Regarding our supply chain, our environmental requirements for suppliers are defined in our Supplier Code of Conduct (former Principles of Procurement).
 It requires suppliers and service providers to implement an environmental management system, including the responsible use of water.
 This requirement is then evaluated as part of the supplier’s assessment which is performed on the initial step of the business relations.
 This assessment is repeated on a yearly basis.

 We emphasized the high priority of the water topic in the 2014 fiscal year by endorsing the UN’s “CEO Water Mandate”.
 This is a special initiative of the UN Secretary-General that aims to promote a positive impact on the ongoing global water crisis by joining forces with global business leaders to advance water sustainability solutions.
 As an endorser, Infineon pledges to show continuing support to water preservation and conservation as seen in our environmental sustainability practices and concretely in the efficient management of water at our production sites.